 Understanding the Currency System

-Navigate to Settings → Classroom → Currency Settings to configure:Choose between Points or Currency mode
+Navigate to Settings → Classroom Settings → Currency (page titled Classroom Currency) to configure:Choose between Points System or Currency System

-- Points: Simple whole numbers (e.g., 100 points) — great for younger students
+- Points System: Simple whole numbers (e.g., 100) — great for younger students

-Choose a symbol for your currency from the dropdownOptions:
+(Currency System mode only) Choose a symbol from the dropdown.Options:

 Starting Balance is configured per classroom when you create or edit a classroom, not in the currency settings.